-Freight Railroads Stance: The government should do more to speed up the permitting process of freight rail infrastructure projects.
+Freight Rail Policy Stance: The government should do more to speed up the permitting process of freight rail infrastructure projects.
 Delays in permitting slow down the modernization of rail infrastructure and cost the rail industry billions of dollars each year, which could otherwise be invested back into the network.

 Freight rail infrastructure projects — such as building facilities to improve service for local companies — often require federal permitting.
 But some freight rail projects face major permitting delays because of local opposition.